October 15 Deadline for Medicare Part D Notice of Creditable Coverage

 Links to Required Annual Notices

 Many employers prefer to provide employees with online access to the annual notice materials.
-Here is a sample email that employers can use:
+Here is a sample email that employers can use for that purpose:

 The Company is required by applicable law to provide you with certain notices each year that inform you of your rights and our responsibilities with respect to the Company’s health plan (the “Plan”).